Non-Hausdorff Manifolds via Adjunction Spaces

-Suppose now that $U$ is some open subset of the sub-adjunction space $\bigcup_{\mathcal{F}'} X_j$.
-By Prop 1.11, $U$ is open in the adjunction space iff the preimages under all of the canonical maps are open, i.e. $\chi_j^{-1}(U)$ is open in $X_j$.
-By assumption, all of the canonical maps $\phi_i$ of the larger adjunction space $\adj X_i$ are open topological embeddings, thus the images $\phi_j \circ \chi_j^{-1}(U)$ are open in the spaces $\phi_j(X_j)$.
+Suppose now that $U$ is some open subset of the adjunctive subspace $\bigcup_{\mathcal{G}} X_j$.
+By Prop \ref{adj U open subset iff preimages open in X_i}, $U$ is open in the adjunctive subspace iff all of the preimages $\chi_j^{-1}(U)$ are open in their respective spaces $X_j$.
+Since we have assumed all $A_{ij}$ are open, Prop. \ref{adjfAopenthen-phi-topoembeds} ensures that all of the canonical maps $\phi_i$ of the adjunction space $\adj X_i$ are open embeddings.
+Thus the images $\phi_j \circ \chi_j^{-1}(U)$ are open in the spaces $\phi_j(X_j)$.
 Since these are open subspaces of $\adj X_i$, we may conclude that each $\phi_j \circ \chi_j^{-1}(U)$ is an open subset of $\adj X_i$.
 It follows that the union is open in $\adj X_i$.
 However, this set is precisely equal to the image $g(U)$.
-Since we chose $U$ arbitrarily, it follows that $g$ is open and therefore $g$ is an open topological embedding. \end{proof}
+Since we chose $U$ arbitrarily, it follows that $g$ is open and therefore $g$ is an open embedding. \end{proof}